ReinholdsB/ThoughMachineChallenge/README.md

 After the app has been build, in the root directory run:
 `java -jar target\thought-machine-exercise-1.0-SNAPSHOT-jar-with-dependencies.jar`

-By default it will use input.txt file as input and output.txt for output.
+By default, it will use input.txt file as input and output.txt for output.

-If you wish to override these values you can supply them as parameters, when running the app:
+If you wish to override these values you can supply them as parameters when running the app:
 `java -jar target\thought-machine-exercise-1.0-SNAPSHOT-jar-with-dependencies.jar input.txt output.txt`

 ## Input file requirements
-First line has to be the size of the board that will be used in the game.
+The first line has to be the size of the board that will be used in the game.
   - Example Command: `10` - 10 - size of the board.
   - Stackable: No, one command per line.
   - Limitations: Can only be set once as the first command in the file.